Finance Program Provides Assets for Success

-Faculty — who bring extensive professional experience in the financial field to their teaching — are committed to delivering a rigorous academic experience, helping students build professional-level knowledge, notes Michael G. Mullen, program director.
+Faculty — who bring extensive professional experience in the financial field to their teaching — are committed to delivering a rigorous academic experience, helping students build professional-level knowledge, notes Michael G. Mullen, a professor in the program.
 In addition to MBA-level courses that build analytical and problem-solving skills through classroom discussion and case analysis, the program features a student-managed investment fund (SMIF), the Skyhawk Investment Group, through its cornerstone Stonehill College Inspire Finance Initiatives (SCIFI).

 “Our SMIF is distinctive in its emphasis on the key processes professionals at a buy-side investment organization use to manage money,” explains Mullen.
 “Participation translates to one to two years of actual work experience.”